voxpupuli/puppetboard/README.md

 ## Requirements

 * PuppetDB v.
-3.0-6.0 (it may work with newer but this has not been verified)
+3.0-7.5 (will most probably work with newer, but this has not been tested yet)
 * Python 3.6 / 3.7 / 3.8 / 3.9

 ## Installation